Improve Your Vision with Cataract Surgery

 Blade-free Laser Cataract Surgery

-Life Changing Results in Minutes
+Life-Changing Results in Minutes

 With blade-less laser cataract surgery, the femtosecond laser automates these challenging steps of cataract surgery in a personalized protocol.
 Your surgeon combines the femtosecond laser with real-time image-guided features to create small incisions with a higher degree of precision.
 Your astigmatism can be accurately treated with this technology at the same time the cataract is removed!
 Femtosecond laser uses light energy to open and soften the cataract in a predictable manner.
 Whichever technique you choose, most patients are back to their normal activities after the first week.
 The results are life-changing.

-ORA-Guided Cataract Surgery
+How Cataract Surgery Helped Zeke

 One team of board-certified ophthalmic surgeons can help determine which cataract procedure is right for you.
-To find out more about cataract surgery, contact us today to schedule a Cataract Consultation.
+To find out more about cataract surgery, contact us today to schedule a cataract consultation.